Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 # Behavior Question

+> Think of experience to meet the scenario
 > The STAR format stands for Situation, Task, Action, Result:

 - Situation: An event, project, or challenge faced